ClusterLabs/PAF/configuration.md

 `recovery_target_timeline` parameter is already set to `latest` by default.

-Moreover, if you rely on Pacemaker to move an IP resource on the node hosting the master role of PostgreSQL, make sure to add rules on the `pg_hba.conf` file of each instance to forbid self-replication.
+Moreover, if you rely on Pacemaker to move an IP resource on the node hosting the primary instance of PostgreSQL, make sure to add rules on the `pg_hba.conf` file of each instance to forbid self-replication.

 It is advised to put all these setups outside the `$PGDATA` to ease the procedure to rebuild standby without having to edit configuration files.
 Use `include` family parameters and eg. `hba_file`.

-Last but not least, during the very first startup of your cluster, the designated master will be the only instance stopped gently as a primary.
-Take great care of this when you setup your cluster for the first time
+Last but not least, during the very first startup of your cluster, the designated primary will be the only instance stopped gently as a primary.
+Take great care of this when you setup your cluster for the first time.

 ## PAF resource configuration